 Our investment activities are managed by Apollo Investment Management and supervised by our board of directors, a majority of whom are independent of Apollo and its affiliates.
-Apollo Investment Management is an investment adviser that is registered under the Advisers Act.
+Apollo Investment Management is an investment adviser that is registered under the Investment Advisers Act of 1940.
 Under our investment advisory and management agreement, we pay Apollo Investment Management an annual base management fee based on our gross assets as well as an incentive fee based on our performance.
-See Management Investment advisory and management agreement.

 As a business development company, we are required to comply with certain regulatory requirements.
-For example, we cannot invest in any portfolio company in which Apollo or any of its affiliates currently has an investment.
 Also, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant respects.
-See Regulation.
 We have elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
-See Material U.S. federal income tax considerations.